 Strava is one of the leaders in the industry, and the estimated amount people spend monthly is about $2 million.
 Calm is another example of a success story.
 This meditation app has $6 million in gross revenue per month.
 The apps work on a subscription model, so the users can unlock some additional features after the subscription plan is paid.
 The in-app purchases are also available in case of users decide to get some additional services related to meditation and healthcare.

 But is it true that the rest of the app categories can’t generate substantial revenue?
 Well, not quite like that.
-Other categories can still generate a lot and educational apps are on the top of this list.
+Other categories can still generate a lot, and educational apps are at the top of this list.
 They are not only the game changers nowadays, they can be the way for you to have a good impact.

-Babbel is just one of the examples of lucrative language learning apps.
-It offers short lessons, crafted by native speakers and language experts.
+Babbel is just one example of a lucrative language-learning app.
+It offers short lessons crafted by native speakers and language experts.
 The app is focused on conversations, not on vocabulary or grammar.
 There are no in-app ads, just a subscription to get access to the additional content.
 So the users are not distracted from learning, getting 100% out of the app.
 Such a wise strategy resulted in $115 million in revenue per year.

-There’s one fact worth mentioning and it lays on the surface - all top apps use subscription models.
+There’s one fact worth mentioning, and it lies on the surface - all top apps use subscription models.
 They actively encourage users to switch to Premium for new features and additional benefits.
 As it was mentioned, a strategy like that is the gold mine for apps, providing dynamic content to the users.

-Apps are implemented into smart devices and nowadays these apps-inside-apps are a common practice.
+Apps are implemented into smart devices, and nowadays, these apps-inside-apps are a common practice.
 The wearable technology market is growing, reaching $50 billion in revenue in 2019.
 These immense figures became real because of IoT spreading across the globe.
 The wellness and lifecare industries are the main areas where wearable devices are used at the moment.
-The reason is simple - they provide real-time access to the user]’s health condition and metrics, for example, data on blood pressure, glucose levels, quality and quantity of sleep, steps are taken.
+The reason is simple - they provide real-time access to the user]’s health condition and metrics, for example, data on blood pressure, glucose levels, quality and quantity of sleep, and steps taken.

 There are a couple of segments in this market - eyewear, headwear, bodywear, wristwear, footwear, and other wear.
 It is predicted that eyewear and headwear will thrive in the next couple of years.
 So if this area sounds interesting to you, it’s a wise decision to have a closer look at these segments.

-Smart TVs are another kind of smart device, whose popularity is constantly growing.
-It all works like that: the number of streaming services and users involve is growing, so the number of smart TVs and related apps is growing too.
+Smart TVs are another kind of intelligent device whose popularity is constantly growing.
+It all works like that: the number of streaming services and users involved is growing, so the number of smart TVs and related apps is growing too.
 The Smart TV market is going to be worth $298 billion in 5 years, the reports say.
-Netflix, Hulu, and YouTube already have a huge user base and they are indeed used in Smart TVs.
+Netflix, Hulu, and YouTube already have a huge user base, and they are indeed used in Smart TVs.
 It’s absolutely clear that their revenue will be growing too.

-Now when you have coped with the whole article it’s time, to sum up - there’s no definite answer to how much money an app can generate.
-Still, there are statistics about different app categories and it will be the source you can use for your calculations.
-For example, when we talk about gaming apps their potential is close to becoming billion-dollar earners.
+Now that you have coped with the whole article, it’s time, to sum up - there’s no definite answer to how to monetize an app idea and how much money an app can generate.
+Still, you may use the information regarding various app categories as the basis for your calculations..
+For example, when we talk about gaming apps, their potential is close to becoming billion-dollar earners.
 Less complex apps and the smart device market have immense potential as well.

-As it was stated in the researches we have used for this article, op apps use a subscription-based monetization strategy, combined with other sources of revenue.
-So do not forget about the world around you and the possibilities the world around provides.
+As it was stated in the research we have used for this article, op apps use a subscription-based monetization strategy combined with other sources of revenue.
+So remember the world around you and the possibilities the world around provides.